mxinden/homepage/content/post/optimizing-metric-rendering-in-kube-state-metrics.md

 ---
 date: 2019-05-22T00:00:00Z
-title: Optimizing Metric Rendering in kube-state-metrics
+title: Talk Optimizing Metric Rendering in kube-state-metrics
-type: "posts"
+tags: [talk]
 ---

 Kube-state-metrics exposes Prometheus metrics of the state of a given Kubernetes